-- 1. Visual observers (VO) are mandatory for RPAS operations above 400'agl, RPAS events open to the public or where specified by MAAC.
+1. Visual observers (VO) are mandatory for RPAS operations in controlled airspace, above 400'agl, RPAS events open to the public or where specified by MAAC.
 However, the use of visual observers to alert pilots to presence to full sized air traffic is strongly encouraged.
-When required at this site, no member shall operate an RPAS unless: - a.
+When required at this site, no member shall operate an RPAS unless:

+- a.
 A visual observer(s) is present who has been briefed or trained on any site/event procedures upon spotting a potential conflict with full-scale aircraft. - b.
-A minimum of one visual observer per flight line is required. - c.
-VO must not watch the models their sole role is to scan the surrounding sky for approaching full-scale aircraft. - d.
+The VO must be briefed on Vancouver Sky Dive operations and to watch for skydivers. - c.
+A minimum of one visual observer per flight line is required. - d.
+VO must not watch the models their sole role is to scan the surrounding sky for approaching full-scale aircraft. - e.
 Position the VO where they have unobstructed sight lines sitting in the shade beside a camper/structure is not acceptable.
-Equally they must be situated to have a reasonable communication ability with all pilots/modellers. - e.
+Equally they must be situated to have a reasonable communication ability with all pilots/modellers. - f.
 Use visual aids as required sunglasses, wide brim hats, sunshades, binoculars or similar.
-If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc. - f.
-The shall be positioned where they have an unobstructed view.
-No shushades, umbrellas etc are alloweed near the the VO position.
-See Diagrams/Maps section below for the suggested location. - g.
-Prior to commencing RPAS operations above 400'agl, the VO or other non-flying person shall monitor the established VFR procedures frequency of 123.0mHz.

-- 2. Per CAR (901.23(vii)) each site must have rules to ensure a clear full-scale detection and avoidance command/response protocol is in place there is no time for debates or confusion.
+If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc. - g.
+While operating RPA above 400', the VO or other non-flying person may monitor Vancouver SkyDive operations on 122.8 MHz, or any other agreed upon frequency for indication of paradrop activities.
+VHF monitoring is optional - 2.
+Per CAR (901.23(vii)) each site must have rules to ensure a clear full-scale detection and avoidance command/response protocol is in place there is no time for debates or confusion.
 MAAC has adopted the following minimum: - a.
 MAAC models/RPA shall give way/get out of the way of full-scale aircraft in all circumstances no exceptions.
 There is never any onus on full-scale pilots to yield to models ever. - b.
-Upon spotting/hearing or being advised of any airplane that might pose a hazard with modeling activities, the VO or any other person on site, shall yell in a loud clear voice "AIRPLANE".
+Upon spotting/hearing or being advised of any airplane that might pose a hazard with modeling activities, the VO shall yell in a loud clear voice "AIRPLANE".
 If in doubt, issue the warning. - c.
 Upon hearing this command, all pilots shall descend to as low as altitude as safely possible, and if required land.
 The goal is to vacate the airspace vertically and then determine if RPA can continue to operate safely. - d.
 Lateral deconfliction maneuvers are prohibited above 60'AGL.
 Descending to 60'agl (tree top level) is the accepted Transport Canada initial response.
 Members operating near/off aerodromes have different specific response requirements. - e.
 Upon determining the full-scale aircraft is no longer a threat, the VO or other persons shall yell in a loud clear voice "ALL CLEAR". - f.
 If any "official person" such as a peace officer, ATC or their delegate, has given a stop flying order, guidance or similar, all model flying shall stop immediately and shall not resume until permission to do so is obtained from person or body that issued the stop flying order. - g.
 Thereafter modeling activities may resume as normal.